 But is it all good?
 Such collaborations are also rife with land mines and there is much to learn about collaborating effectively.

-Use the form below to RSVP for the June 19 meeting (required) and indicate if you would like to speak about your research.
-You must “Join the Salon” in order to attend.
+Use the form below to RSVP for the June 19 meeting (required).
+You must also “Join the Salon” in order to attend, using the button above.